macropin/django-registration/docs/quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Several automatic package-installation tools are available for Python;
-the recommended one is `pip <http://pip.openplans.org/>`_.
+the recommended one is `pip <https://pip.pypa.io/>`_.

 Using ``pip``, type::

-    pip install django-registration
+    pip install django-registration-redux

 It is also possible that your operating system distributor provides a
-packaged version of django-registration (for example, `Debian
+packaged version of |project|.
-GNU/Linux <http://debian.org/>`_ provides a package, installable via
-``apt-get-install python-django-registration``).
 Consult your
 operating system's package list for details, but be aware that
 third-party distributions may be providing older versions of
-django-registration, and so you should consult the documentation which
+|project|, and so you should consult the documentation which
 comes with your operating system's package.